thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_December 9, 2023_

+> It is wrong to think that belief in freedom always leads to victory; we must always be prepared for it to lead to defeat.
+If we choose freedom, then we must be prepared to perish along with it.
+> [...]
+> No, we do not choose political freedom because it promises us this or that.
+We choose it because it makes possible the only dignified form of human coexistence, the only form in which we can be fully responsible for ourselves.
+Whether we realize its possibilities depends on all kinds of things — and above all on ourselves.

+- Karl Popper, _On Freedom_

+---

 _December 7, 2023_

 > The best thing that can happen to a human being is to find a problem, to fall in love with that problem, and to live trying to solve that problem, unless another problem even more lovable appears.